seifalmotaz/cruky_archived/README.md

 3. Create dart project with  `dart create nameOfProject`

-4. open the project with your favorite idea like  `vscode`
+4. open the project with your favorite IDE like  `vscode`

 5. And let's get started